Development Officer (DO)

 Subdivision and Development Appeal Board (SDAB)

-The Subdivision and Development Appeal Board (SDAB) is a quasi-judicial board established by Bylaw No. 1599 and Bylaw No 1816 under the Municipal Government Act.
+The Subdivision and Development Appeal Board (SDAB) is a quasi-judicial board established by bylaw pursuant to the Municipal Government Act.
 The SDAB is responsible for reviewing and ruling on appeals of development permit decisions, stop orders and subdivision decisions.
+The Town of Peace River is a member of the Peace Regional Subdivision and Development Appeal Board, in partnership with many other municipalities from around the region

 Decisions of the Development Authority and Subdivision Authority may be appealed to the Peace Regional Subdivision and Development Appeal Board (PRSDAB), excluding subdivision appeals that are heard by the Municipal Government Board (MGB) pursuant to section 678(2) of the MGA.
 The Subdivision Authority’s decision letter will state whether an appeal lies with the PRSDAB or the MGB.